robindrost/docs-1/docs/android-sdk.md

 For this layout, there are no IDs available.
 This means that whenever the player is playing only audio, this layout will be shown.

 ## Change log

+### 1.7.1

+- Add the possibility to initialize SDK only with customer ID.
+- Fix a crash issue on null media source.
+- Refactor the way loading view worked, add extra parameters for switching qualities.
+- Added an algorithm to fetch and check the cache of remote config each minute.

 ### 1.7.0